apache/cordova-docs/www/docs/en/dev/guide/appdev/hooks/index.md

 'before_build' hook and instruct the cordova run time to run the custom tool to be invoked before every build.

-Hooks might be related to your application activities such as such as `before_build`, `after_build`, etc. Or, they might be related to the plugins of your application.
+Hooks might be related to your application activities such as `before_build`, `after_build`, etc. Or, they might be related to the plugins of your application.
 For example, hooks such as `before_plugin_add`, `after_plugin_add`, etc applies to plugin related activities.
 These hooks can be associated with all plugins within your application or